Brief Introduction about Sichuan Museum

 Bronze is the alloy of copper and stannum or plumbum, and it is one of the most important parts of Chinese history.
 Tremendous numbers of valuable bronze wares that are now being exhibiting in Sichuan Museum were found by archaeologists in Sichuan and Chongqing in 1950s, which demonstrates that Ba people and Shu people have reached the highest peak of culture in Ba-Shu era in Sichuan Basin 3,000 or 4,000 years ago.

 Gallery of Bronze Ware is divided into five parts to show the 271 units of bronze wares from West Zhou Dynasty to the Warring States period, like various kinds of arms, small models of human beings, vessels, etc. Particularly, a set of chimes with exquisite gold inlaid decoration excavated from Chongqing has a long history of more than 2000 years and still can makes sound now.
-Also, the representative bronze mask unearthed from the Jinsha Site is one of the “worth-seeing” wares in Sichuan Museum.
+Also, the representative bronze mask unearthed from the Jinsha Site Museum is one of the “worth-seeing” wares in Sichuan Museum.

 This is specially designed for exhibiting the precious painting and calligraphic works of the world-renowned painter, Mr. Zhang Daqian.
 In 1950s, he traveled around the world and has exchanged the experience of painting with the famous abstractionist, Picasso.
 Endowed with the super talent in Chinese painting, Zhang was bestowed the title of the “Oriental Brush”.

 Mr. Zhang Daqian is very skilled at landscape, figures, flowers, feathers, birds, fishes, beasts, etc., but he is most excellent in splash-ink and splash-color painting that was invented by him.
 You can find that his works of these kinds were all in good arrangement and the ink diverse in several distinct levels.
 Moreover, his paintings of lotus are ingenuous in different styles, like the splash-ink, golden gilt-edged, the boneless, and so on.
-All lotuses were painted vivid with his own features.
+All lotuses were painted vividly with his own features.
 Besides, Zhang Daqian is admired for his portraits of ladies.
 Every lady of different ages is in clear outline elegant clothes and vigorous like a modern woman.

 Sichuan Museum is the one that stores most works of Mr. Zhang in China with more than 180 pieces of works of him.
 Wandering in this hall, you will be fascinated by his facsimile works of the Dunhuang Frescoes in Mogao Caves, like various types of Bodhisattvas in beautiful colors, figure paintings in traditional Chinese costumes, etc. Besides, you can admire the elegant wash painting of young ladies and madams.
 At the corner of the hall, there is a vivid wax statue of Zhang Daqian who is facsimileing the Frescoes in Mogao Caves with an oil lamp held by his servant.